-Part of the UW Collaborative Center for Health Equity (CCHE) portfolio of programs to promote diversity in science, STRIDE is a mentored career development program designed for early career faculty from groups underrepresented in the translational research workforce.
-The program provides a supportive environment and training in mentorship, scientific writing, grantsmanship, and networking.
-The program also provides an opportunity for scholars to connect with underrepresented institutional leaders.
+Success Together Reaching Independence, Diversity, and Empowerment (STRIDE) is a mentored professional development program designed for early career faculty in the translational research workforce whose research focuses on addressing health disparities and improving health equity.
+STRIDE provides a supportive environment and training in mentorship, scientific writing, grantsmanship, and networking.
+The program also provides an opportunity for scholars to connect with institutional leaders with shared lived experiences.

 What does STRIDE provide for early career faculty?

-I’m excited to have the opportunity to enrich our mission-central initiatives to advance diversity and inclusive excellence.
+I’m excited to have the opportunity to enrich our mission-central initiatives to advance health equity.
 As both a HELI alumnus and a former KL2 scholar, I know the impact of ICTR support on career success.
 The STRIDE program will provide a holistic approach to delivering that support.Olayinka Shiyanbola, PhD, BPharm, Associate Director of ICTR Collaborative Center for Health Equity, STRIDE Faculty Director

-STRIDE Scholars identify a primary mentor to support their participation in the STRIDE program.
-Scholars and their mentor meet with Olayinka Shiyanbola, PhD, B. Pharm, the STRIDE Faculty Director: once at the start of the academic year, and a second time mid-way through the academic year.
-These meetings provide an opportunity to review the scholar’s scholastic plans and provide resources to advance the scholar’s career development.
+STRIDE scholars identify a primary mentor to support their participation in the STRIDE program.
+Scholars and their mentor meet with STRIDE Faculty Director, Dr. Olayinka Shiyanbola, twice during the academic year: once during the fall semester and a second time during the spring semester.
+These meetings provide an opportunity to review the scholar’s academic plans and provide resources to advance their career development.

-STRIDE Scholars participate in mentorship training provided by the Center for the Improvement of Mentored Experiences in Research (CIMER).
-STRIDE mentors are also invited to complete mentor training if they have not previously participated in a formalized mentor training program.
+STRIDE scholars are invited to participate in ICTR-sponsored Mentoring Up training.
+STRIDE mentors are invited to complete mentor training if they have not previously participated in a formalized mentor training program.

 STRIDE scholars are eligible for ICTR-sponsored pilot awards and other related ICTR resources.

-During the 2020-2021 academic year, the UW ICTR participated in Building Up, a career development intervention designed for postdocs and junior faculty who identify as a member of a group underrepresented in health-related sciences sponsored by the University of Pittsburgh.
+During the 2020-2021 academic year, the UW Institute for Clinical and Translational Research participated in Building Up, a career development intervention designed for postdocs and junior faculty who identify as a member of a group underrepresented in health-related sciences sponsored by the University of Pittsburgh.